 FINALIZING STRUCTURE

 To refine the layout, I worked in black and white to focus purely on contrast, balance, and placement.
-Using a rule of thirds grid as a guide, I adjusted alignment and spacing to make sure every element felt intentional and cohesive before adding color and texture.
+Using a rule of thirds grid as a guide, I adjusted alignment and spacing to make sure every element felt intentional and cohesive before adding color.

 FINAL DESIGNS